Luna-A-Cohen-Franco/BLE-IPS/README.md

 Inside system.py configure the IP adress with the computer's, use that same IP adress in tracker.py.

+If a program is using up the port 50028 either stop that program or change it in system.py and tracker.py.

 Now start system.py, input the distances(Do not move the beacons after this), boot up the tracker and your position will be shown in your web browser through a Desmos graph.

 ## Warning